bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/04-step-2-connect-to-bc.md

 }
 ```

+You will use the `authorize` method for the `/auth` API endpoint which gets called when you install or update the app.
 The `authorize` method will retrieve your permanent access token and return it in the `data` object.

 6. Export the `getBCVerify` function.